Concerned about the effect of tax on your personal law situation? We can assist you.

 Additionally, a tax return might have to be completed, and tax paid, on any income earned by the estate during the administration period and the executor has a duty to advise beneficiaries of an estate of the amount of income earned and tax paid on their share of the estate.
-We can advise you on these aspects of income tax and assist with the preparation of the relevant tax returns.
+We can advise you on these aspects of income tax and assist with the preparation of the relevant tax returns for executry estates.

 What is Capital Gains Tax?

 Capital Gains Tax (CGT) is the tax which becomes payable when you sell, gift, exchange or transfer an asset.
 The tax is payable on the gain you make, not the amount you receive in exchange for the item.
-Tax is paid at two different rates: either 18% or 28% on residential property, depending on the your circumstances, or 10% and 20% on all other assets, again depending on your circumstances.
+Tax is paid at two rates depending on your circumstances and the type of asset.

-Some assets are exempt from CGT such as personal effects under £6,000, your car and normally your home.
+Some assets are exempt from CGT such as personal effects under a certain threshold, your car and normally your home.
 There is an annual allowance for CGT known as the “annual exempt amount” and you only pay CGT on any gains above the annual exempt amount.
-For the tax year 2019/20 the “annual exempt amount” is £12,000.

 CGT might be an issue during the administration of a deceased person’s estate.
 For instance, if an executor chooses to sell a property which is part of the estate and sells it for a gain, there might be CGT payable on the sale.